Colack/Standard/README.md

 Libraries focused on working with the console.
 - **values**
 Libraries focused on tweaking, writing and reading different values inside of the application.
+- **display**
+Libraries focusing on displaying stuff on the screen.